sorosz89/gabork-api-demo/README.md

-# api-testing-playground
+# Spotify Api Test

-A playground project template for training purposes.
+A playground project template for training purposes on the Spotify web api.

 ## Installation